salehitayem/SendEmailsUsingFlask-Python/README.md

 ### 1. Set Up Gmail SMTP Access

 To use Gmail's SMTP server, you need to configure your Gmail account to allow SMTP access.

 **Important:** As of May 30, 2022, Google no longer supports the use of third-party apps or devices which ask you to sign in to your Google Account using only your username and password.
-Instead, you must use an App Password.
+Instead, you must use an **"App Password"**.

 #### Steps to Generate an App Password: